DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps

 \subsubsection{Evaluation of task completion time}

 Our first set of analyses focused on task completion time.
 During the study, we recorded the time a participant took to complete each task.
-After conducting a paired t-test, we found no significant difference between the average time taken by our participants with \baseline{} and that with \name{} for each task.
+We conducted Wilcoxon signed-rank tests, and there is no significant difference between the average time taken by our participants with \baseline{} and that with \name{} for each of all the tasks.